This page will take

 download at 50K baud.

-We apologize for any inconvenience and, if you prefer, there is a version without pictures.
+We apologize for any inconvenience and, if you prefer, a version without pictures is here.

 This is a